Anora (2024)

 Anora, a young exotic dancer and sex worker, meets and accepts the marriage proposal of the hard-partying son of a Russian oligarch.
 Once the news hits the tabloids, Anora's fairytale is threatened as enforcers are dispatched to take control of the situation before his parents arrive in New York to undo what's been done.

-posted by AzraelBrown (10 comments total)
+posted by AzraelBrown (23 comments total) 1 user marked this as a favorite

 I saw this recently and can see why it won awards; it is not really the film you expect, what with the stereotypical characters -- sex worker, spoiled rich kid, Russian oligarchs, burly henchmen -- and it takes its time just following these people trying to navigate the messed up situation they're in.
 There's a lot of funny parts, but they're played straight, situationally funny, but with a little slapstick thrown in.
 There's a lot of sex and boobs, for those who would be bothered.
 I mean, like, a lot, not hidden behind set pieces or soft focus.
 I really enjoyed it, one of my top movies of the year.

-posted by AzraelBrown at 4:27 PM on November 13, 2024
+posted by AzraelBrown at 4:27 PM on November 13, 2024 [1 favorite]

 I saw this at an open caption screening, but it seemed like at least half of the captions were actually subtitles because the characters were speaking Russian so just a heads up because I don't see it mentioned elsewhere.